 The Foundation of HOPE grew out of Christian Associates of Southwest Pennsylvania’s (CASP) former chaplaincy program.
 CASP incubated, fostered, and nurtured the growth of HOPE.
 The two organizations continue to work closely with one another as partners in ministry.

-The goals of the program are accomplished through counseling, religious services, discipleship, practical resources and referrals, life skills education within and outside the jail, choice awareness training, and one-on-one mentoring.
-HOPE serves inmates regardless of their race, age, ethnic background, or faith tradition.
-The Chaplains’ Office cares for inmates of Protestant, Catholic, Jewish, and Muslim traditions, among others.
+The goals of the programs are accomplished through counseling, religious services, discipleship, practical resources and referrals, life skills education within and outside the jail, choice awareness training, and one-on-one mentoring.
+HOPE serves individuals regardless of their race, age, ethnic background, or faith tradition.

-Since 2002, HOPE has been providing a continuum of care for inmates and ex-offenders in Allegheny County.
+Since 2002, HOPE has been providing a continuum of care for those impacted by the criminal justice system in Allegheny County.
 The Foundation of HOPE became a registered 501(c)(3) in 2006.